pivotal/docs-tap/scc/parameters-reference.hbs.md

 > the Workload object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.

+For information about the
-See [ImageRepository reference
+ImageRepository resource, see [ImageRepository reference docs](source-controller/reference.hbs.md#imagerepository).
-docs](../source-controller/reference.hbs.md#imagerepository) for details about the ImageRepository resource and [Using a prebuilt image](../scc/pre-built-image.hbs.md) for information regarding the function as a whole.
+For information about the prebuild image function, see [Using a prebuilt image](pre-built-image.hbs.md).

 ## image-scanner